'Skunk in the outfield': How the most epic trick play in history broke baseball

 The East Greenwich Avengers knew the Patriots well.
 In 2002, Portsmouth's Little League team had won the state championship, moving past East Greenwich in the state's final four.
 (East Greenwich would watch Portsmouth play in the regional finals on ESPN.)
 Three years later, many of the players met again in the semifinals of the 2005 state high school championship; Portsmouth knocked East Greenwich out after a miraculous comeback.
 You had to cross two bridges to get to Portsmouth from East Greenwich, so it was far enough away to be The Other.
 But it's Rhode Island.
 You see the same faces, over and over.

-On June 17, 2006, East Greenwich ace Dan Bracey was on the mound at McCoy Field -- the Triple-A home of the Pawtucket Red Sox, a glamorous setting for a state tourney.
+On June 17, 2006, East Greenwich ace Dan Bracey was on the mound at McCoy Stadium -- the Triple-A home of the Pawtucket Red Sox, a glamorous setting for a state tourney.
 East Greenwich's home bleachers sat 50; there were a thousand fans, maybe more, for this game.
 East Greenwich students had been let out early to go to it.
 The team had chartered a bus.
 "At that point it's 100 percent the biggest moment of our lives," says second baseman Matt Streich.

 The Patriots were favored.
 They had brought back all but one starter from the previous season and added two sophomores: Ryan Westmoreland, a budding superstar; and Pedrotty, whose home run in the Little League regionals had pushed Portsmouth to within one game of Williamsport.
-The Patriots had the best regular-season record in the division; they had already won the first game of the three-game championship series, and they led 2-0 in the sixth inning of Game 2.
+The Patriots had the best regular-season record in the division; they had already won the first game of the best-of-three championship series, and they led 2-0 in the sixth inning of Game 2.
 They were three outs away.

-Bracey's 100th pitch of the night put him ahead 0-2 on Portsmouth's No. 9 hitter, Jimmy Ayars.
-There were two outs.
+Bracey's 100th pitch of the night put him ahead 0-2 on Portsmouth's No. 9 hitter, Jimmy Ayars, with two outs.
 Pedrotty was on first and Solecki was on third.
 Bracey set and looked in for the sign, when, suddenly, everybody started yelling.

 "Look at John Pedrotty, running out toward right field.
 And Bracey is walking toward second base and John Pedrotty is standing in shallow right field, out of the baseline.
 No call has been made yet.
 East Greenwich doesn't know exactly what to do."

-Note: Editor's Note: This story was originally published in 2017.